ShengyuHu/EE629/README.md

 ## Weekly Report 6 (10.19-10.25)

-[2020-10-20] Summarize previous labs and codes, review what have learned in the class.
+[2020-10-20] Summarize previous labs and code, review what have learned in the class.

 [2020-10-22] Try to solve some Python problems in order to improve my Python programming ability.